Knowledge graphSettings

 # Where:

-# demand = ride_requests in the zone in the last N minutes
+# demand = ride_requests in the zone during the last N minutes

 zone_9q8yy: